How to choose a wedding photographer and not get burned

-As the bride recalls, "I get questions sometimes from couples that I'm thinking in my head, "duh of course I am going to capture that!"
-Yet for her own wedding she never asked those same questions.
-She assumed that her photographer would capture the simple things such as: the atmosphere, the many details of the location, portraits of the bride and groom (captured separately) during and after the preparation - both candids and posed, candids of the family members and guests intermingling, details of the designer wedding cake, the many layers that make up ones wedding day.
+As the bride recalls, "I get questions sometimes from couples that I'm thinking in my head, "duh, of course, I am going to capture that!"
+Yet for her own wedding, she never asked those same questions.
+She assumed that her photographer would capture the simple things such as the atmosphere, the many details of the location, portraits of the bride and groom (captured separately) during and after the preparation - both candids and posed, candids of the family members and guests intermingling, details of the designer wedding cake, the many layers that makeup one's wedding day.

 "I was heartbroken.
 All of these details cannot be recreated.
-It is a glimpse in time.
+It is a glimpse of time.
 A glimpse that I wanted to remember.
 Every little detail that so much thought and time went into creating.
 A glimpse that I paid someone to document.
 To document it all, not to pay someone to get a handful of photos that only meant something to her that could possibly mean she wins some meaningless award that she can brag about."